matkoniecz/illegal-use-of-OpenStreetMap/README.md

 - [MAPS.ME](MAPS.ME/MAPS.ME.md) that is using OpenStreetMap data and attributing it to MAPS.ME.
 It was reported to this company at 2019-07-10
 - [Moovit](Moovit/Moovit.md) that is not attributing OpenStreetMap in their Android application.
 They are informed about this problem since at least 2019-09-13

+Goal of this project is to document such persistent copyright violation.
+It is also documenting that it is not accidentm this companies are aware about this and continue with this unethical and illegal practice.

 # Wait, there is attribution

-Some behave like hiding attribution in places where no one will see it count as an attribution.
-This is not true.
+Some behave like hiding attribution in places where no one will see it and behave like it would be acceptable.
+It is not.

+Fortunately, this is also illegal.
 Note section 4.3 of the [Open Database License](https://www.opendatacommons.org/licenses/odbl/1.0/) used by OpenStreetMap:

 > "include
 > a notice associated with the Produced Work reasonably calculated to